salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 He wasn’t even the first African man to make such a claim.
 Nor was he the first to appear on Mind of Steele— that honor goes to Sacha Stone, who you may remember is promising to power his Kentucky micronation entirely on ‘Zero Point Energy’.

 It's often said that the hardest part of making a "free energy" machine is working out where to hide the battery.
-Sacha Stone didn't even bother - he just plugged his into a wall socket.
+Sacha Stone didn't even bother - he just had his assistant plug it into a power socket.
 At least Maxwell Chicombutso isn't making that mistake!

-In fact, he's doing the exact opposite: He's plugging his car into a fridge:
+In fact, he's doing the exact opposite: The socket is in his car, and He's plugging in a fridge:

 > Clip: This is a generator.
 I think if you can go to the fridge you can see.
 It is going to plug in and you'll see that the fridge is going to be powered by a car.
 Like I said, you can buy a car.
 You don't need to have a generator to home.
 You use your car.